ros2/design/articles/actions.md

 * **Direction**: Client calls Server
 * **Request**: Goal identifier, time stamp
-* **Response**: Goals that will be attempted to be cancelled
+* **Response**: Goals that will be attempted to be canceled

 The purpose of this service is to request to cancel one or more goals on the action server.
 A cancellation request may cancel multiple goals.
-The result indicates which goals will be attempted to be cancelled.
+The result indicates which goals will be attempted to be canceled.
-Whether or not a goal is actually cancelled is indicated by the status topic and the result service.
+Whether or not a goal is actually canceled is indicated by the status topic and the result service.

 The cancel request policy is the same as in ROS 1.